TonyShield/ioshomekitbridge/README.md

 ### My iOS App Can't Find Homebridge

-Two reasons why Homebridge may not be discoverable:
+Two reasons why you can not see Homebridge:

-  1. Homebridge server thinks it's been paired with, but iOS thinks otherwise.
+  1. Homebridge server thinks paired successful, but iOS thinks not.
   Fix: deleted `persist/` directory which is next to your `config.json`.
+  This action will reset homebridge pairing process.

-  2. iOS device has gotten your Homebridge `username` (looks like a MAC address) "stuck" somehow, where it's in the database but inactive.
-Fix: change your `username` in the "bridge" section of `config.json` to be some new value.
+  2. iOS devices have your Homebridge `username` (looks like a MAC address) "stuck" somehow, where it's in the database but inactive.
+  Fix: change your `username` in the "bridge" section of `config.json` to new value.
+  This action will resync the homebridge database.

 ### Errors on startup

 The following errors are experienced when starting Homebridge and can be safely ignored.
-The cost of removing the issue at the core of the errors isn't worth the effort.

 ```
 *** WARNING *** The program 'nodejs' uses the Apple Bonjour compatibility layer of Avahi